12 of the best par-3s on the planet

 A par three with a twist.
 No stupendous views, or carries across chasms -- just grandstands full of baying fans drinking, hooting and hollering.
 If you get nervous playing in front of your pals, imagine teeing off on the 16th at TPC Scottsdale during the week of the Pheonix Open, the rowdiest week on the PGA Tour.
 Where golf meets gladiators.

-"I love this event, and I definitely, like you said, embrace the crowd, the atmosphere.
-You can definitely use it to your advantage if you're playing well and kind of feed off the crowd's energy," Rickie Fowler told reporters at this years Phoenix Open.
+"I love this event, and I definitely, like you said, embrace the crowd, the atmosphere," Rickie Fowler told reporters at the 2016 Phoenix Open.

+"You can definitely use it to your advantage if you're playing well and kind of feed off the crowd's energy."